Stony Brook University: Athletics

 After going winless in four consecutive America East Finals in men's basketball, the Seawolves earned their first bid to the NCAA tournament in 2016 by defeating the Vermont Catamounts 80–74.
 They lost to Kentucky in the first round of the NCAA Tournament by a score of 85–57.

 Stony Brook has established itself as a dominant force in women's lacrosse.
 Since 2013, the Seawolves have finished in first place in the America East for eight straight seasons, making eight consecutive NCAA Division I Women's Lacrosse Championship tournaments.
 During the 2018 season, the Seawolves were ranked No. 1 nationally in all three major polls (IWLCA Coaches' Poll, Cascade/Inside Lacrosse, Nike/US Lacrosse) for at least ten weeks.

 In recent years, Stony Brook's athletic facilities have undergone several additions and renovations.
 The Goldstein Family Student-Athlete Development Center opened in 2006 after a million-dollar donation by alumnus Stuart Goldstein.
 In 2011, Joe Nathan Field, dedicated to six-time MLB All-Star relief pitcher and Stony Brook alumnus Joe Nathan, opened after renovations to the former University Field were made possible by Nathan's $500,000 donation.
 Island Federal Arena, formerly known as the Stony Brook University Arena, opened in 2014 after a two-year, $21.1 million renovation.
 The Pritchard Gymnasium, current home of the volleyball team and former home of the men's and women's basketball teams, underwent a $1.5 million renovation in 2008.
 Alumnus Glenn Dubin donated $4.3 million to a strength and conditioning facility named the Dubin Family Athletic Performance Center, which opened in 2012.
 The Dubin family also pledged $5 million for a $10 million for the Dubin Family Indoor Training Center, which opened in 2020.

 Transportation

 In 2013, Stony Brook University launched its own bike share system to provide a sustainable transportation alternative for students (Wolf Ride Bike Share).
 As of 2016, the university provides 8 stations and 63 bikes.
 Docking stations and bikes are supplied by PBSC Urban Solutions.

 There is also a system of buses operated by the university.
 This system is accessible to anyone on the Stony Brook Campus at no charge.

 The university is located next to the Stony Brook LIRR station on the Port Jefferson Line.

-The university is served by Suffolk County Transit connection S60/S69 and 3D is available on campus.
+The university is served by Suffolk County Transit Route 51, operating between Patchogue Railroad and Port Jefferson Railroad via Smith Haven Mall.